southworkscom/BotBuilder-Samples/Node/demo-ContosoFlowers/README.md

 });
 ````

 The default localization system for Bot Builder is file based and lets a bot support multiple languages using JSON files stored on disk.
-By default, the localization system will search for the bots prompts in the ./locale/<IETF TAG>/index.json file where <IETF TAG> is a valid [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) representing the preferred locale to use the prompts for.
+By default, the localization system will search for the bots prompts in the ./locale/[IETF TAG]/index.json file where [IETF TAG] is a valid [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) representing the preferred locale to use the prompts for.

-You can see in the previous code snippet that we are providing a locale path to tell the SDK where to look for language files.
-Each files corresponds to a another file in the [bot's dialogs folder](bot/dialogs).
-These files contain the resource strings used by each dialog.
+You can see in the previous code snippet that we are providing a locale path to inform the SDK where to look for language files.
+Each file in [this folder](bot/locale/en) corresponds to a another file in the [bot's dialogs folder](bot/dialogs).
+They contain the resource strings used by each dialog.
 E.g.:

 ````JavaScript
 // bot/locale/en/index.js